Deals of the day-Mergers and acquisitions

 ** Thai real estate firm Pace Development Corp said it is selling 14 billion baht ($449.3 million) worth of assets, including a substantial part of Thailand’s tallest building MahaNakorn, to travel retailer King Power.

-** Two overseas companies recently approached Israel’s Frutarom Industries regarding the possibility of acquiring the flavors and fine ingredients maker, financial news website Calcalist said.
+** Two overseas companies recently approached Israel’s Frutarom Industries regarding the possibility of acquiring the flavors and fine ingredients maker, financial news website Calcalist reported.

 ** Emirates NBD’s talks to acquire Turkey’s Denizbank continue and both sides are discussing the shareholder agreement now, Denizbank’s chief executive said.